The Story Behind The Atlanta Child Murders At The Center Of Mindhunter

 No one knows just how many murdered children were actually connected, but the general consensus is that the first two were Edward Hope Smith and Alfred Evans, both 14, who went missing within days of each other in June 1979.
 Their bodies were found together in the woods that August.
 That September, another 14-year-old boy named Milton Harvey went missing.
 In October, it was a 9-year-old boy named Yusuf Bell.
 A female victim, 12-year-old Angel Lenair, and another 14-year-old boy, Eric Middlebrooks, disappeared in March 1980.

-That May, Yusuf's mother, Camille Bell, organized the Committee to Stop Children's Murders.
+That May, Yusuf's mother, Camille Bell, organised the Committee to Stop Children's Murders.

 "We got together in a sort of support group, and the more we talked we found that none of us had been able to get the police to keep in touch with us," Bell told People in 1980.
 "They wouldn’t call us back; nothing was being done.”